AnyLog-co/documentation/03- Training & Tutorials/06- Nodes.md

 ## Query Node

 This is a node dedicated to querying data across the network.
-Beyond the <a href="#common-setup" target="_blank">common setup</a> (remember:
+Beyond the [common setup](#common-setup) (remember:
 `timeout = 90` for network setup, and the 60–90 second sync interval), it needs:

 * `system_query` logical database — where results get aggregated.
-We recommend using SQLite (in-memory), unless the Northbound Services have a <a href="../05-%20Northbound%20Connectors/04-%20Postgres%20Connector%20%28Tableau%29.md" target="_blank">Postgres direct</a> connection as opposed to using REST.
+We recommend using SQLite (in-memory), unless the Northbound Services have a [Postgres direct](../05-%20Northbound%20Connectors/04-%20Postgres%20Connector%20%28Tableau%29.md) connection as opposed to using REST.

 ```anylog
 <connect dbms system_query where